nvim-neotest/neotest-python/README.md

         -- !!EXPERIMENTAL!!
 Enable shelling out to `pytest` to discover test -- instances for files containing a parametrize mark (default: false) pytest_discover_instances = true,
+        -- Allow redirection of pytest execution inside a docker container -- !!
+Only pytest is supported [and](and) requires installation of pytest-json package inside the container use_docker = false,
+        -- The name of the docker to use for execution.
+        -- Can also be a function to return dynamic value. containers = "docker-name-1",
     })
   }
 })